Dalriada and the Epidian and Robogdian Pretani

-Yr Hen Ogledd (The Old North) is a Brittonic “Welsh” term which refers to those parts of what is now northern “England” and southern “Scotland” in the years between 500 and the Viking invasions of c.
+Yr Hen Ogledd (The Old North) is a Brittonic “Welsh” or Cymric term which refers to those parts of what is now northern “England” and southern “Scotland” in the years between 500 and the Viking invasions of c.
 800, with particular interest in the Brittonic or Old British-speaking peoples who lived there.
 Until recently, knowledge of the Old North has been suppressed by the partisan nationalist academic elites of Ireland, Scotland and England, but teaching our people about it through the internet will be an essential part of the modern Ulster and Appalachian cultural revolution.

 Places in the Old North, the Middle Lands, that are mentioned as kingdoms in the literary and historical sources include: